atlassian/data-center-helm-charts/docs/docs/userguide/MIGRATION.md

 If you already have an existing Data Center product deployment, you can migrate it to a Kubernetes cluster using the Data Center Helm charts.

-You will need to migrate your database and your shared home, then all you need to do is to follow the [Installation guide](INSTALLATION.md), using your migrated resources instead of provisioning new ones.
+You will need to migrate your database and your shared home (including local home for Bamboo), then all you need to do is to follow the [Installation guide](INSTALLATION.md), using your migrated resources instead of provisioning new ones.

 ## Migrating your database